michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * <a href="https://hbr.org/2025/01/research-how-top-reviewers-skew-online-ratings?">"Research: How Top Reviewers Skew Online Ratings"</a> with Tommaso Bondi, and Ryan Louis Stevens.
 Harvard Business Review Digital Articles (2025)
 * <a href="https://hbr.org/2022/10/ensuring-your-products-arent-used-for-discrimination">"Ensuring Your Products Aren’t Used for Discrimination"</a> with Michael Luca, and Elizaveta Pronkina.
 Harvard Business Review Digital Articles (2022)
-* Asymmetric Information and Review Systems: The Challenge of Digital Platforms" In "Economic Analysis of the Digital Revolution" edited by J.J.
+* "Asymmetric Information and Review Systems: The Challenge of Digital Platforms" In "Economic Analysis of the Digital Revolution" edited by J.J.
 Ganuza and G. Llobet.
 Chapter 2.
 37-74 (2018).
 Madrid: Funcas